kubestash/docs/docs/guides/volume-populator/statefulset/index.md

 ## Populate Volumes

-This section will guide you through the process of populating volumes of a `StatefulSet` by restoring data previously backed up using KubeStash.
+This section will guide you through the process of populating volumes of a `StatefulSet` by restoring previously backed up data using KubeStash.

-Now, we need to create a new StatefulSet along with a PersistentVolumeClaim (PVC).
-This PVC configure with `spec.dataSourceRef` pointing to our `snapshot` object.
-Kubestash will populate volume with the restored data from dataSourceRef pointing snapshot and attach it to this PVC.
-As a result, the PVC will contain the data that has been restored.
+Now, we need to create a new `StatefulSet` along with a PersistentVolumeClaim (PVC) using `VolumeClaimTemplates`.
+This PVC configure with `spec.dataSourceRef` pointing to our `Snapshot` object.
+KubeStash will populate volume with the restored data from pointing snapshot and attach it to corresponding PVCs.
+As a result, this PVCs will contain the data that has been restored.

 Below is the YAML of the restored StatefulSet,